 Parashat Shelach Lecha opens with Moses sending 12 representatives of the tribes of Israel to see the land of Israel.
-Moses issues specific instructions to see the land, its cities, fruit.
+Moses issues specific instructions to see the land, its cities, and fruit.
 The spies return after 40 days with their report.
 The Land indeed is special and here is its fruit.
 They show the enormous grapes, figs and pomegranates.
 However, instead of saying let us go up they frighten the people.
-If this is the fruit imagine the size of the inhabitants?
+If this is the fruit imagine the size of the inhabitant!

 Do Our Eyes See The Truth?